-A 8 month old female infant presented with a complain of fever since 4 days low grade to moderate, intermittent 1-2 spikes/day which relieved was with medication, cough and cold since 2 days was on and off since last 2 month, tremors was observed more in limbs but was present only in awaked stage and had complain of ear discharge since 1 week from right ear and discharge was yellowish small in quantity and non foul smelling.
+A 8 month old female infant with 63cm height 5.300 kg weight presented with a complain of fever since 4 days low grade to moderate, intermittent 1-2 spikes/day which relieved with medication, cough and cold since 2 days and was on and off since last 2 month, tremors was observed since 2 months and was observed more in limbs but was present only in awaked stage and had complain of ear discharge since 1 week from right ear and discharge was yellowish small in quantity and non foul smelling.
 Infant had history of same condition before a week and was admitted and treatment given was injection Augmentin and Syrup PCM as it was diagnosed as bronchopneumonia.
 Infant has also a history of 2 episodes of convulsion at home.
 Infant's mother informed that her baby was lagging in growth and development in comparison to the other children of same age and sex in the community.
-In family infant had elder brother of 9 years old and a sister who died at the age of 9 months.
-Infant's mother had sickling trait.
-Infant was exclusively breast fed.
+In family infant had elder brother of 9 years old and a sister who died at the age of 9 months due to severe bronchopneumonia.
+Infant's mother has sickling trait.
+Infant was exclusively breast feed.